 Certification programs are especially useful for those transitioning to the field of executive coaching without education in psychology or extensive business experience.
 They allow new coaches to establish credibility by aligning themselves with reputable organizations.
 Although they have many benefits, these certifications are not necessary for one to work as an executive coach.

 The most prominent credentialing organization for coaches is the International Coaching Federation (ICF).
-They offer three different types of certifications for coaches at differing levels of training.
+It offers three different types of certifications for coaches at differing levels of training.

-These are 5 of the top-rated online training programs for executive coaches:
+These are five of the top-rated online training programs for executive coaches:

-Co-Active Training Institute (CTI) is one of the longest-running coach training programs and has trained thousands of coaches.
-They offer a variety of online training programs at various price points.
+Co-Active Training Institute is one of the longest running coach training programs and has trained thousands of coaches.
+It offers a variety of online training programs at various price points.

-Coach Training Alliance (CTA) is an ICF credentialed program.
-They offer several different products for executive coach training and hold frequent online and in-person workshops.
+Coach Training Alliance is an ICF-credentialed program.
+It offers several different products for executive coach training and holds frequent online and in-person workshops.

 The Center for Executive Coaching offers another program for ICF certification.
-The process takes anywhere from 2-9 months and involves sending in recordings of your coaching sessions for review and feedback.
+The process takes anywhere from two to nine months and involves sending in recordings of your coaching sessions for review and feedback.

 Run by the University of Texas at Dallas, this program offers virtual learning and ICF certification.
-They offer a speaker series showcasing experts in the field.
+It also offers a speaker series showcasing experts in the field.

-The Institute for Professional Excellence in Coaching (iPEC) is an organization that provides resources for coaches, including online training and information for starting a practice.
-They offer credentials in specific coaching practices that they have originated.
-They are certified by the ICF.
+The Institute for Professional Excellence in Coaching is an organization that provides resources for coaches, including online training and information for starting a practice.
+It offers credentials in specific coaching practices that the institute itself has originated.
+It is certified by the ICF.

 Online Courses and Training Opportunities